The Stepford Wives (1975 film): Development

-Film rights to the novel were purchased by producer Edgar Scherick, who had a deal at Palomar Pictures.
+Film rights to the novel were purchased by producer Edgar Scherick, who ran Palomar Pictures.
+Scherick said the novel "titillated me.
+That men would order women to get bigger tits."

 He hired William Goldman to write the script.
 Goldman said "I've always avoided doing movies that had many central, crucial female roles.
 But I don't think I write women very well.
 And when I read the Levin novel, I thought, 'Hey, I can make this play'...
 The reason I did it, besides liking the novel, was that I thought it was an opportunity for me to try and write two women that I could make real."

 Brian De Palma was initially going to direct, as Scherick had admired his film Sisters.
 However the producer says Goldman threatened to leave the film if this happened.

 Goldman recalled "Stepford was a troubled production—we’d had difficulty finding a director.
 Preliminary casting had turned out to be a bitch."
 Scherick recruited English director Bryan Forbes to direct the film.
 Forbes later recalled "Scherick called me up and said, “Do you want to direct The Stepford Wives?
 I want an Englishman to do it, to get a new slant on it.”...
 I had a lot of fun doing it, and I never took it too seriously."
 The director claimed Scherick later told him the producer offered Forbes the job because he admired Forbes' Seance on a Wet Afternoon.
 Forbes said he saw the novel "as a savage put down of men".